Dogs may be man’s best friend and cats may rule the Internet, but don't underestimate the charm of America's 12th most popular pet: the guinea pig.

 These three cuties are happy to be together.
 (Photo: Roni G/flickr)

 In the wild, guinea pigs live in small groups of five to 10.
 The group shares territory and acts as a community.
 Because they're social animals, pet guinea pigs do best when they're kept in pairs or small groups.
 In fact, this is such an important element of their quality of life that Switzerland has a law making it illegal to own only one guinea pig.

 5. You can't just feed them any old vegetable

 The main fixture of any healthy pet guinea pig's diet should be fresh hay and hay pellets.
-Avoid any pellet "mixes" that include seeds, peanuts or anything else that is not explicitly made from hay.
+Avoid any pellet "mixes" that include seeds, peanuts or anything else that's not explicitly made from hay.

 Additionally, it's important to familiarize yourself with the list of fruits and veggies that they should not be eating.
-For example, bananas, grapes, raisins are too sugary.
+For example, bananas, grapes and raisins are too sugary.
 Beans, broccoli florets and cabbage can cause gas.
-Spinach, kale, and other leafy greens can be toxic in excess.
+Spinach, kale and other leafy greens can be toxic in excess.
 And iceberg lettuce?
 Well, it has absolutely no nutritional value at all!

 6. Guinea pig teeth never stop growing